marcingas/PrepareMappingInterface/README.md

 static method: that takes a Mappable instance as an argument.
 This method should print out the properties for each mappable type.

+TWO CLASSES that implements this interface: BUILDING, UTILITYLINE

 Example of String for every feature that will be mapped:
-"properties” : { "name” : "Town Hall", "usage": "GOVERNMENT"}
+"properties” : { "name” : "Town Hall", "usage"/"utility": "GOVERNMENT"}

-TWO CLASSES that implements this interface: BUILDING, UTILITYLINE

 PROJECT DESING: